Bike Walk Avon CT

 Town of Avon Bicycle Friendly Businesses

 • Riverdale Farms Shopping features many specialty shops, restaurants, personal and professional services, on the restored site of a 19th century farm.
-Riverdale Farms is proud to have received the bronze designation award from the League of American Bicyclists.

 • OFS is a leading designer, manufacturer, and supplier of innovative fiber optic products

 specific to the aerospace, aviation and defense industries.
-They have been awarded bronze certification as a Bike Friendly Business.

-Copyright © 2022 Bike Walk Avon CT - All Rights Reserved.
+Copyright © 2025 Bike Walk Avon CT - All Rights Reserved.

 This website uses cookies.